The Mond Bequest at King's College London: A Celebration

 Professor GollanczThis bequest came from the estate of the late Mrs Frida Mond, of The Poplars, Avenue Road, St John’s Wood, who had died in May of the same year; the Executors responsible for administering it were her sons, Robert and Alfred, and her nephew Emile.

-The choice of King's College appears to have stemmed from Frida Mond's friendship with Israel Golancz, Professor of English Language and Literature at King's.
+The choice of King's College appears to have stemmed from Frida Mond's friendship with Israel Gollancz, Professor of English Language and Literature at King's.

 Sophocles arrivesOn their arrival, the statues were placed immediately in the Entrance Hall of the Strand Campus’s Main Building, where they have remained ever since, becoming a familiar and cherished part of the College’s ceremonial centre.

 The Goethe and Schiller material went first to the Department of German, where it was catalogued by the then Professor of German, H.G.
-Atkins, and is now divided between the College Archives and the Maughan Library Special Collections.
+Atkins, and is now divided between the College Archives and the Foyle Special Collections Library.

-This on-line exhibition (along with an associated temporary exhibition in the Strand Entrance Hall) reunites the various elements of the bequest for the first time in over eighty years, and celebrates the Mond family’s gift to King’s.
+This on-line exhibition reunites the various elements of the bequest for the first time in over eighty years, and celebrates the Mond family’s gift to King’s.